chenxi1103/Google-PageRank/README.md

 # Google-PageRank
-Realized PageRank by processing data by MapReduce, visualized by JS
+Realized PageRank by processing data by MapReduce, visualized by JS/JQuery/D3.js

 ## Algorithm: PageRank
 is an algorithm used by Google search to rank websites in their search engine results